sentryco/sentryco.github.io/README.md

 - Move to github action based jekyll hosting to get paginator v2 which has tagging :yum:
 - Add more responsive breakpoints (laptop and tablet size)

 ### Now
-- Put the new website online 👈 🏀
 - Make branded vimeo account etc 👈
 - Add logo to linkedin, post video, remove some old posts, change bio 👈
 - Add logo, video, Ipad and iphone images to IG (remove old posts), change bio 👈
 - Add logo to twitter, pin video, remove old posts, change bio 👈
 - Change bio in PH to be more focused 👈
-- Announce the website on slack and other channels.
+- Announcement on the slack, change slack avatar and description.

 ### Next
-- launch the website and change logos in SoMe, add video to vimeo.
+- clean up the todo list in this readme
+- add a bit of padding above blog grid, check with debug colors

 ### Later
 - add the part about novel tech stack and patents to the introduction video 🚫 nope